Last Updated: January 20, 2026

 After analyzing over 100 policies, we found that the best travel insurance plans for pre-existing conditions are offered by: Travel Insured International, Tin Leg, & IMG.

-Plans that cover pre-existing conditions also have differing look-back periods, which determine when pre-existing conditions can be excluded from your policy.
+Plans that cover pre-existing conditions also have differing look-back periods, typically ranging from 60 to 180 days, which determine how far back insurers review your medical history to decide whether a condition can be excluded from coverage.

 Try our travel insurance quote tool to compare plans and prices from multiple providers at once, or speak with an agent at 1-800-240-0369 for help choosing a plan.